-John Besh is a celebrity chef, but he’s a celebrity chef from Louisiana, and his restaurant August is one of the best examples of Southern French fine dining you can find anywhere.
+Restaurant August is one of the best examples of Southern French fine dining you can find in New Orleans, which means it’s one of the best anywhere.
 We love coming for Friday lunch, when the three course prix fixe only costs $20.15.

 Located inside the W New Orleans, Sobou serves dressed up, Creole-style grub.
 They also have beer taps on nearly every table, from which you can serve yourself, making this place Perfect For large group dinner.
 So if you’re rolling deep and need a centrally located, cool spot to eat a meal before you lose three or four people for good to this town, this is your move.

 If you’ve got “eating all the po’ boys” on your itinerary, Parkway Bakery better be on your list.
 Note that fried oysters sandwiches are only served on certain days, so if that’s what you’re looking for, check in advance to make sure you swing by at the right time.
 Hell, this was where Obama came to have lunch when he was in town, so you know it’s good.
 We’re betting he didn’t have to wait in line.